Due to overwhelming popularity, we are not accepting applications for this program at this time. Please try back in October 2016.

 National Service Dogs recognizes the special bonds that develop between pet dogs and their families.
 The therapeutic value of pets is well documented and many people have experienced decreased stress and anxiety, increased psychological wellbeing, increased opportunities for exercise, and increased opportunities for social interaction.

 As a result, our Companion Dog Program was founded in 2002 and was formalized in 2009.
-These dogs are placed with children, adults and seniors with various disabilities, and do not have public access or any specific skills training aside from basic obedience.
+These dogs are placed with children 18 years of age and under with various disabilities, and do not have public access or any specific skills training aside from basic obedience.

 NSD’s Companion Dogs are valued at $5,000; however, each dog is provided free of charge to approved clients.